mongodb/docs/source/reference/database-statistics.rst

    db.stats(1024)
    db.runCommand( { dbStats: 1, scale: 1024 } )

 The above commands are equivalent.
-See :command:`dbStats` for more information.
+See :dbcommand:`dbStats` for more information.

 Fields